enginooby-practice/hibernate/README.md

 - @Column: map to column of the table
 - @OneToOne: uni-directional (use @JoinColumn) and bi-directional (use 'mappedBy')
 - @OneToMany
-- 'mappedBy' attribute: used in the table which does not own the foreign key.
+- 'mappedBy' attribute: used in the class entity which does not contain the foreign key.
+- @JoinColum: used in the table class entity containing the foreign key.
 - Cascade types: CascadeType.ALL, CascadeType.PERSIST (save), CascadeType.REMOVE
 - Handle connection leak issue: catch error and close session.
+- {Tip} Add convenience methods for bi-directional one-to-many relationship
+- {Tip} Use persist with CascadeType.ALL/PERSIST to save all assorciated objects in one-to-many relationship.